Impact of Lifted Tariffs on Coffee Prices and Sourcing Strategies

 This adjustment means:

-Lower import fees on a wide range of coffee beans
+Lower import fees on a wide range of coffee beans.

-Reduced cost pressure on specialty and premium coffee varieties
+Reduced cost pressure on specialty and premium coffee varieties.

-More competitive pricing potential for roasters and distributors
+More competitive pricing potential for roasters and distributors.

 By easing these financial barriers, the industry gains flexibility in sourcing and pricing strategies.